 15.16.
-Implicit Grant Flow Threats
+Implicit Flow Threats

-In the implicit grant flow, the Access Token is returned in the fragment component of the Client's redirect_uri through HTTPS, thus it is protected between the OP and the User-Agent, and User-Agent and the RP.
-The only the place it can be captured is the User-Agent where the TLS session is terminated, and is possible if the User-Agent is infested by malware.
+In the Implicit Flow, the Access Token is returned in the fragment component of the Client's redirect_uri through HTTPS, thus it is protected between the OP and the User-Agent, and between the User-Agent and the RP.
+The only the place it can be captured is the User-Agent where the TLS session is terminated, which is possible if the User-Agent is infested by malware or under the control of a malicious party.